-5.1 Governance Structure for Implementation of the Principles Does your bank have a governance system in place that incorporates the \square Yes \square In progress \boxtimes No Please describe the relevant governance structures, policies and proce place/is planning to put in place to manage significant positive and negating and support the effective implementation of the Principles.
-This includes ative (potential) impacts which committee has responsibility over the sustainability strategy a approval and monitoring (including information about the highest lev PRB is subjected to), details about the chair of the committee and the process and frequence oversight of PRB implementation (including remedial action in the ever milestones not being achieved or unexpected negative impacts being ent of targets or remuneration practices linked to sustainability targets.
-Response: Links and references Currently not relevant.
-See answers in 2.2 5.2 Promoting a culture of responsible banking: • Describe the initiatives and measures of your bank to foster a culture of among its employees (e.g., capacity building, e-learning, sustainability facing roles, inclusion in remuneration structures and performance man leadership communication, amongst others). trainings for client- Response: Links and references: SNN employees has completed several courses related to sustainability and responsible banking.
-We are currently assessing the organizations need for competence related to the net zero ambition.
-Annual report 193
+5.1 Governance Structure for Implementation of f the Principles Does your bank have a governance system in place that incorporates t the PRB? \square Yes \square In progress \boxtimes No Please describe the relevant governance structures, policies and proceplace/is planning to put in place to manage significant positive and neg and support the effective implementation of the Principles.
+This include ative (potential) impacts as information about which committee has responsibility over the sustainability strategy approval and monitoring (including information about the highest le PRB is subjected to), details about the chair of the committee and the process and frequen oversight of PRB implementation (including remedial action in the even milestones not being achieved or unexpected negative impacts being ent of targets or remuneration practices linked to sustainability targets.
+Response Links and references Currently not relevant.
+See answers in 2.2 5.2 Promoting a culture of responsible banking •

+Describe the initiatives and measures of your bank to foster a culture of responsible banking among its employees (e.g., capacity building, e-learning, sustainability trainings for clientfacing roles, inclusion in remuneration structures and performance management and leadership communication, amongst others).